 Plushest Mattresses on the Market

 About a week ago, I pulled something in my back, and was in aching pain for days.
 It’s gradually healing, but I still wake up with a sore back every morning.
 The ordeal has me dreaming of a new plush mattress.
 High-quality, high-comfort mattresses are not cheap, but they may be worth the price, particularly given the amount of use they will see.
 Over 10 years, you will probably log 30,000 hours in bed.
+So consider replacing your mattress as part of a bedroom remodel, large or small.

 There are three main types of mattress — innerspring, memory foam and adjustable air-filled.
 Here are some recommended plush options in each category.